Sung-99/Python-Code/README.md

-This are simple exercice in python for training
+This are simple exercise in python for training